Employment support information

 Employment is covered by the Disability Discrimination Act (DDA).
 This means it is unlawful for employers to discriminate against people with disabilities in their recruitment and selection procedures.

-Under the DDA, employers must also consider making any ' reasonable adjustments' you might need in order to enable you to work for them.
+Under the DDA, employers must consider making any 'reasonable adjustments' you might need in order to allow you to work for them.
 If you don't declare a disability, an employment tribunal might decide that your employer was justified in failing to make adjustments for you.
 However, it could also decide that your employer could reasonably be expected to know about your disability even if you have not declared it.

 It is worth remembering that if your employer does not know you have a disability, they cannot make any adjustments to help you succeed in your job.